Table of Contents

 The following information on Childhood Anxiety will give you some insight to what Anxiety is and how it presents.

 Michelle Barratt Psychology aims to provide treatment for anxiety at the highest standard; implementing support and treatment that not only endeavours to support a person feel heard and understood, but a treatment plan that empowers their clients to reverse and work through the causal factors of anxiety or depression in order that they can implement preventative strategies to help protect them in the future.
-We aim to support all children, all adolescents, and all adults, couples and family's work through their depression to succeed in their ultimate wellbeing.
-If you are unsure about what you are dealing with, please don't hesitate to contact us to support you through the next step of either working out what to do or how to proceed with an appointment.
+We aim to support all children, all adolescents, and all adults, couples and family’s work through their depression to succeed in their ultimate wellbeing.

 Child Psychologists can support a child or adolescents anxiety through therapy by teaching them to be aware of their feelings and how to work through them.
 Many children and adolescence who experience anxiety express it to feel very uncomfortable for them and end up often inhibiting those parts of their life that are fundamental for them to engage in to grow their self-esteem.